IMSO event promotes goodwill, sportsmanship

 |0

-This work, IMSO event promotes goodwill, sportsmanship [Image 3 of 3], by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, IMSO event promotes goodwill, sportsmanship, by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.